 Positive behaviour is the expectation at all times in school and is displayed, discussed, recognised and rewarded.
 The attention given to positive behaviour is just as significant as that given to unacceptable behaviour and communicates our ethos and values to all pupils, staff, parents and visitors.
-Positive reinforcements and rewards are applied clearly and fairly.
+Positive reinforcements and rewards are applied clearly and fairly although will vary as children progress through school.